cryptoeejit/SERF/README.md

-# Getting started - Building and running a Stratis Full Node
+# Getting started - Building and running a SERF Full Node

 ---------------